shivakumarjayaraman/javatraining/README.md

 # javatraining
 Java Fundamentals

-A training class I am conducting in my workplace.
-The code here is just basic Java (toy examples) and contains no IP.
+Example code for a training I conducted at my workplace.
+The purpose of the training was to give some folks who were starting out with Java programming,a jumpstart ..
+More than training them, the goal was to motivate them to learn by trying out small code examples.